Our heartfelt sympathy goes out to everyone who has been affected by COVID-19.

-Astellas recognises the positive role that industry can play in supporting Government and National Health Service efforts to respond to the increasing demands on healthcare systems posed by the COVID-19 pandemic.
+Astellas recognises the positive role that industry can play in supporting government and National Health Service efforts to respond to the increasing demands on healthcare systems which have been posed by the COVID-19 pandemic.

-Across our Established Markets (including Europe, Canada and Australia), Astellas is supporting multiple requests for support from national governments, public hospitals, patient groups and non-profit organisations.
+Across our Established Markets (including Europe, Canada and Australia), Astellas has supported multiple requests for support from national governments, public hospitals, patient groups and non-profit organisations.

-- We are funding patient groups to expand and enhance their support to address challenges faced by patients presented by COVID-19, for example through helplines, telemedicine and remote monitoring, for oncology and transplant patients.
+- We are funding patient groups to expand and enhance their support to address challenges faced by patients presented by COVID-19, for example through helplines, membership surveys, telemedicine, online support and education and remote monitoring, for oncology and transplant patients.

 - We continue to partner with patient organisations in the region to understand their needs and how the pandemic is impacting on the ground.
 Through active listening we are able to fully understand the need they are looking to address in a timely way and work to try to find solutions to support them.

 - We have many employees who feel a need to help our communities at this time and we may have individuals whose skills would be beneficial, including qualified medics.
-We are therefore working to facilitate employee volunteering, wherever possible.
+We continue to work to facilitate employee volunteering, wherever possible.

 - We are actively investigating how we can adapt our external affairs projects to ensure that we support our stakeholders to address the short and long-term impact of COVID-19.
 For example, we are engaging with members of the Expert Group of the Let’s Talk Prostate Cancer campaign – a pan-European policy initiative to support people living with prostate cancer – to understand how COVID-19 will affect health systems, healthcare professionals and patients, and how we can bring these issues to the attention of European policymakers.